Magma (character): Reforming the New Mutants

-After receiving an anonymous tip in Colorado about a young mutant endangering a small town, Dani and Shan are sent to investigate and calm the locals.
-During their mission, Magik reappears back at the X-Men's base in San Francisco after teleporting off into the future after the events of "X-Infernus".
-Upon her return, Magik informs Sam and Roberto that Shan and Dani are in trouble, a situation that will result in their deaths.
+After receiving an anonymous tip about a young mutant endangering a small town, Dani and Shan are sent to investigate.
+Meanwhile, Magik reappears back at the X-Men's base in San Francisco after teleporting off into the future after the events of "X-Infernus".
+Upon her return, Magik informs Sam and Roberto that Shan and Dani will die.
 Amara is visiting with Empath in his cell when she is called away by Sam.
-Amara questions as to whether Illyana is the real Illyana.
-Sam assembles a team of X-Men consisting of himself, Sunspot, Magma, and Magik to go find Dani and Shan.
-While en route, Illyana asks Magma why she visits Empath in his cell since he tried to kill her friends and asks if she still loves him.
-Magma stumbles to answer and Magik accuses her of still having feelings for Empath.
-Magik then tells Magma that she will help cure Empath if Magma wishes and will keep the whole thing a secret from the others.
+The four go off to find Dani and Shan.
+While en route, Magik accuses Magma of still having feelings for Empath, and offers to cure Empath and keep the relationship secret.

-While searching for Shan and Dani in Colorado, the girls split up and Sam and Roberto come across a tied up and unconscious Shan in the back of a bar, while Magik and Magma are tricked into freeing Legion from a box.
+While searching for Shan and Dani, Sam and Roberto come across a tied up and unconscious Shan, while Magik and Magma are tricked into freeing Legion from a box.
 The personalities in Legion's mind want to kill Dani because she can help Legion get them under control.
-Legion locates Dani in a jail cell and is about to kill her when Sam stops him.
-Legion is forced outside where he distracts Sam and Sunspot while again trying to kill Dani, only to be stopped by Magma and Magik.
-After Legion takes out Sunspot, Magma attacks Legion, who manages to counter her attacks by making her feel extremely cold, taking her out of the fight.
+Legion locates Dani and is about to kill her when Sam stops him.
+Legion is tries again to kill Dani, only to be stopped by Magma and Magik.
+Legion takes out Sunspot and Magma, but is defeated by Magik and Dani.

 Utopia

 Magma is mentioned by Pixie as one of the first mutants being teleported to Utopia, the X-Men's new island home.
-She is later seen alongside Match during the final fight against Norman Osborn's forces, throwing fire at Venom, as well as lighting a small area on fire around Colossus during his fight with Venom.
+She is later seen during the final fight against Norman Osborn's forces, attacking Venom, as well as lighting a small area on fire around Colossus during his fight with Venom.